Aller au contenu principal

 2023 Allsvenskan

-The 2023 Allsvenskan season began on 1 April, and will end in November 2023 (not including play-off matches).
+The 2023 Allsvenskan season began on 1 April, and ended on 12 November 2023 (not including play-off matches).

 Teams